DaveyJH/ci-portfolio-two/README.md

     a set of controls to allow the user to progress through each stage.

 5. Alternative patterns, instead of tooltips, for colour blind users.
+    > "I don't want to play with colours, how about some animals or symbols
+    > instead"
     - *Change colours on the balls to different images/icons or patterns to enable a more user friendly experience for colour blind users.*
     - This may be done through JavaScript by changing the background property